Janis Joplin would probably approve of the EQE 350+ with glee from Heaven above

 The battery itself has a useable capacity of 90.6kW, which means more convenience with around 500km of real-world range in between charges.
 What’s more impressive is the way it charges.
 We had a team Christmas dinner, and the EQE 350+ was set to charge from 58% at a 100kW DC charger in a nearby multi-storey carpark.
 Only 46 minutes into the festivities, my phone issued a notification from the app which claimed that charging had been completed and to disconnect and move the car within 15 minutes.
 Thinking surely this could not be, I headed to the carpark only to find that the battery had indeed been fully charged!
 The EQE is capable of charging at up to 170kW DC, and as our own test has shown, a quick top-up during a spot of shopping or dinner is very possible.

 I’m glad that my initial nonchalance did not rule out giving the EQE 350+ a try.
 It drives and rides well, most of its functions work well and it cocoons its relaxed occupants in the lap of luxury.
 It certainly makes a strong and compelling case for itself in the world of luxury electric vehicles (EVs).
-If any of my friends were to ask for an EV recommendation in this segment, I wouldn’t hesitate to point them in the direction of the EQE 350+ - with the stated proviso of reading this and Sheldon’s articles first.
+If any of my friends were to ask for an EV recommendation in this segment, I wouldn’t hesitate to point them in the direction of the EQE 350+ - with the stated proviso of reading this article first.

 In fact, to put it another way, I’ve requested to have a go in the EQE 43 AMG when it becomes available.
 If I’d majorly disliked the entry-point that the EQE 350+ represents, this request would not have been made.